Benton County to offer updated COVID-19 bivalent booster at upcoming vaccine events - NewsBreak

 EUGENE, Ore. — A man found in the front yard of a house with a head injury died in transit to the hospital and another man is in custody for homicide, the Florence Police Department announced.
 On Monday, November 7 at 9:15 p.m.
 Florence Police say officers responded to...

-EUGENE, Ore. — Republic governor candidate, Christine Drazan held a small rally at the Murphy Hangar on Boeing Road, near the Eugene Airport Monday.
+Republic governor candidate, Christine Drazan held a small rally at the Murphy Hangar on Boeing Road, near the Eugene Airport Monday.
 This is just 24 hours before the big day between she and democratic opponent, Tina Kotek.
-Currently, Kotek remains ahead by a few hairs in...
+Currently, Kotek remains ahead by a few hairs in the polls, as she...

 LANE COUNTY, Ore. — Election officials are working diligently to ensure your voice is heard.
 We had the chance this morning to visit the Lane County Elections offices to get an update on the process underway.
 66,000 ballots are expected to be received today alone, as voters head to...